Longshot is one of

 sincerity of the lead performers.
 Plus,

-they don’t serve any real narrative function, they are merely a gimmick attract
+they don’t serve any real narrative function, they are merely a gimmick to attract

 the viewer’s interest.
 It also amazing